TritonDataCenter/smartos-docs/docs/administering-the-global-zone.md

 - `/`: The root filesystem is a ramdisk which you should write to sparingly under normal circumstances.
-All files written here are non-persistant.
+All files written here are non-persistent.
 This includes `/root` (the root user home directory) and `/etc` with exception (see below).
 - `/usr`: This filesystem is a loopback filesystem (located in `/usr.lgz`) mounted read-only.
 This includes `/usr/local` which is commonly used on other OS's such as Linux (see below).
-- `/var`, `/opt`: Both these filesystems are persistant and created on the zpool during initial setup.
+- `/var`, `/opt`: Both these filesystems are persistent and created on the zpool during initial setup.
 Any data written here is safe.

   Contrary to many Linux distros, `/var/run` is tmpfs but `/var/tmp` is not.
   For temp files you want deleted on reboot, use `/tmp` or `/var/run`.

-- `/usbkey`: This filesystem is a persistant configuration which is applied on boot.
+- `/usbkey`: This filesystem is a persistent configuration which is applied on boot.
 It includes a small configuration file (config), a shadow file linked to `/etc/shadow`, and SSH directory linked to `/etc/ssh`.